Daily Orders, Delivered Daily

 Founding-customer spots are open.
 Take one before they close.

 WatEase is in early pilot — limited spots come with direct founder onboarding, locked-in pilot pricing, and a roadmap vote.
-Free plan available; pilot benefits continue as long as your account is active.
+Pilot benefits continue as long as your account is active.
 Talk to us before the cohort closes.